vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   PitchTransitionIntent::previousNote can express continuity before note flags reflect it; existing linked-note tests require the prior instrument's pitch context.
 Resetting every plain note's instrument would break that behavior.
+  Pitch-bend lowering also requires an uncanceled link beginning by the note's attack, a matching lane, and an earlier predecessor before inheriting a voice.
+A canonical continuity analysis must preserve those conditions.
 - SonyPS2 still approximates key/velocity-dependent regions during scanning
   under a 3,000-region budget chosen for SF2 table limits.
 Moving this policy to export needs a source-neutral representation of that response; merely